dargles/comp2203-exampleSite/comp2203-exampleSite/step8/readme.txt

    You won't notice any difference on a laptop, but it makes a huge difference on a mobile device with a small screen but high resolution.

-You can use @media statements to define things like a different layout if printing the page out - but I haven't got into that here.
+You can also use @media statements to define things like a different layout if printing the page out - but I haven't got into that here.

 As before, you can inspect the code by downloading it and looking at it in a text editor; but to look at the php pages, you'll need to download the zip file, otherwise they'll be interpreted by the server before they're made available.

 D.A.Argles
-16.10.2014 @ 21:25h
+04.11.2014 @ 23:21h